Tourism in Namibia: Walvis Bay

-Walvis Bay, as the fourth biggest town in Namibia, is host to the main port of the country, as well as the Walvis Bay International Airport.
-Geographically the town is uniquely situated, as it is the meeting place of extreme landscapes – on the one side the Namib desert, the oldest desert in the world, and on the other side a massive lagoon and harbor flowing from the Atlantic Ocean.
+Walvis Bay, as the second biggest town in Namibia and the main port of the country.
+The town is served by the Walvis Bay International Airport.
+Geographically, the town is uniquely situated.
+It is the meeting place of extreme landscapes – on the one side the Namib desert, the oldest desert in the world, and on the other side a massive lagoon and harbour flowing from the Atlantic Ocean.
 Both of these landscapes lend themselves towards some of the most unusual sightseeing opportunities in Namibia.

 The lagoon and harbour is home to various species and large numbers of sea mammals and bird life.
 The Namib desert on the other side is called "The Living Desert", because of the large number of living species found there.

-Walvis Bay is one of many tourism activity centers of Namibia.
-Activities include various water-related actions, like shore angling, boat angling, shark angling, sightseeing and photographic boat cruises, sea kayaking and wind- and kite surfing.
-Walvis Bay yearly houses one of the international legs of speed kite and windsurfing.
+Walvis Bay is a tourist hotspot that offers a number of activities.
+Water-related activities include shore angling, boat angling, shark angling, sightseeing and photographic boat cruises, sea kayaking, wind- and kite surfing.
+Every year Walvis Bay hosts one of the international legs of speed kite and windsurfing competitions.

-Land activities include Sandwich Harbour sightseeing tours, desert sightseeing tours, 4X4 dune driving tours into the massive dunes south of the Kuiseb river, dune hang gliding, dune boarding and dune skiing, guided educational, historic and anthropologic quad biking tours into the Kuiseb Delta, visits to the Topnaar people, descendants of the Khoin-Khoin, and living desert tours.
+Land activities include Sandwich Harbour sightseeing tours, desert sightseeing tours, 4X4 dune driving tours into the majestic dunes south of the Kuiseb river, dune hang gliding, dune boarding and dune skiing, guided educational, historic and anthropologic quad biking tours into the Kuiseb Delta, visits to the Topnaar people, descendants of the Khoin-Khoin, and living desert tours.